 Audience composition effect

-Perhaps, the best example of the composition effect is the 2016 U.S presidential election, where Donald Trump managed to win, despite the fact that almost every pre-election poll predicted Hillary’s victory.
+Perhaps, the best example of the composition effect is the 2016 U.S. presidential election, where Donald Trump managed to win, despite the fact that almost every pre-election poll predicted Hillary’s victory.
 According to a study published by HBR, one of the primary reasons why telephone surveys failed to predict the outcome was because a few particular groups systematically excluded themselves from participating in the survey, thereby skewing the aggregated results

 Scale endpoints in feedback

 Just like with text surveys, calling a person to get feedback might feel too personal and intrusive.
-Many people want to keep their lives private and any calls from a company might be perceived as a privacy violation and therefore blocked or added to “do not call” list.
+Many people want to keep their lives private and any calls from a company might be perceived as a privacy violation and therefore blocked or added to the “do not call” list.

-Best Suited for: Low-touchpoint businesses, where customer feedback is critical, but the response rate is inherently low.
+Best Suited For: Low-touchpoint businesses, where customer feedback is critical, but the response rate is inherently low.

 5. Chatbots and messaging apps

 Messaging apps are undoubtedly part of our day-to-day lives, and chatbots seem to be the near future.
-There are lots of developments in this field that encourage us to rethink the applications we daily use to make them more conversational.
+There are lots of developments in this field that encourage us to rethink the applications we use daily to make them more conversational.

-Building surveys that are distributed over major messaging channels like Facebook Messenger, Viber, Telegram, Whatsapp, Intercom, etc., makes the interaction feel more natural, as they replace the traditional surveys with a more personalised and engaging experience.
+Building surveys that are distributed over major messaging channels like Facebook Messenger, Viber, Telegram, Whatsapp, Intercom, etc., makes the interaction feel more natural, as they replace the traditional surveys with a more personalized and engaging experience.
 Now you can make surveys an integral part of your customer communication, automatically gather NPS scores and easily respond to feedback inside the Messenger.